Rodney Collin: Mexico

-In 1948, he, his wife Janet and several students of Ouspensky, who decided to follow him moved to the Tlalpan suburb of Mexico City.
-There they lived for two years.
-His book The Theory of Eternal Life was published anonymously in 1949, the same year he wrote the play Hellas (Hellas), which represents the various stages of Greek civilization.
-All this time Collin did not stop working on the book "Theory of Celestial Influence", which was published only in 1953 in Spanish, and in 1954 - in English.
+In 1948, Collin, his wife Janet and several students of Ouspensky who decided to follow him, moved to the Tlalpan suburb of Mexico City.
+They lived there for two years.
+His book The Theory of Eternal Life was published anonymously in 1949, the same year in which he wrote the play Hellas, which represents the various stages of Greek civilization.
+In all this time Collin did not stop working on the book The Theory of Celestial Influence, which was published in Spanish in 1953, and in English in 1954.

-In 1949, Rodney and Janet Collin purchased a plot of land in the mountains outside the city of Mexico City, where in 1951 the foundation was laid for the planetarium "Tetecala ", which in Aztec means "Stone House of God."
+In 1949, Rodney and Janet Collin purchased a plot of land in the mountains outside the city of Mexico City, where in 1951 the foundation was laid for the planetarium Tetecala, which in Aztec means "Stone House of God".
 This building occupied a central place in the work of Rodney and people close to him throughout the following years.
 There were theatrical performances of esoteric mysteries, as well as meetings of Rodney Collin's groups.

-In the spring of 1954, a group of Rodney Collin, under the name of "The Unicorn Actors ", gave twelve public performances of Henrik Ibsen's " Per Gunnet " (Peer Gynt) for the residents of the town of Tlalpan.
-Rodney played the role of Button Caster.
-In 1954 and 1955 Rodney traveled to Europe and the Middle East, the main purpose of which was to collect material and establish links with the esoteric schools of the past.
+In the spring of 1954, a group including Collin, under the name of "The Unicorn Actors", gave twelve public performances of Henrik Ibsen's Per Gunnet (Peer Gynt) for the residents of the town of Tlalpan.
+Collin played the role of Button Caster.
+He travelled to Europe and the Middle East in 1954 and 1955, the main purpose of which was to collect material and establish links with the esoteric schools of the past.
 During his visit to Rome in 1954 he was accepted into the Roman Catholic Church.
-This step Rodney Collin pondered for a long time.
+Collin pondered this step for a long time.
 With the help of Catholicism, he wanted to attract more people interested in the esoteric side of Christianity into his work.
-The choice in favor of Catholicism was not accidental, since it was the most popular religion in the countries of South America.
+The choice in favor of Catholicism was not accidental, given that it was the most popular religion in the countries of South America.

-As a result of the distribution of books by Ediciones Sol in Latin America, Rodney Collin's groups started to appear in Peru, Chile, Argentina and Uruguay, and contacts were established in several other countries of the American continent.
+As a result of the distribution of books by Ediciones Sol in Latin America, Collin's groups began to appear in Peru, Chile, Argentina and Uruguay, and contacts were established in several other countries of the American continent.
 In January 1955, Rodney visited groups in Lima and Buenos Aires, and then went to Cusco and Machu Picchu to study the remains of ancient civilizations.

 Death and legacy

-In January 1956, Rodney Collin led an all-night foot procession 48 kilometers long to the place of worship of Our Lady of Guadalupe.
-During Mass in the Basilica, he fainted from exhaustion, although it later became clear that this was the first of several heart attacks from which he died in Peru on May 3, 1956.
+In January 1956, Collin led an all-night foot procession 48 kilometers long to the place of worship of Our Lady of Guadalupe.
+During Mass in the Basilica, he fainted from exhaustion, although it later became clear that this was the first of several heart attacks from which he died in Peru on 3 May 1956.
 He fell off the bell tower of the Cusco Cathedral while having a heart attack.

-Rodney Collin's remains were placed in an old church wall in Cuzco.
+Collin's remains were placed in an old church wall in Cuzco.
 On a flat stone is written the prayer he wrote one month before he died: